EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 The ESG describe their scope in broad terms and do not limit it to statutory or obligatory external QA.
 The Register Committee therefore considers activities to be within the scope of the ESG irrespective of whether they fulfil a statutory mandate or take place on a voluntary basis.

 The ESG were developed and adopted for the European Higher Education Area (EHEA).
 While EQAR is a European register, non-European higher education institutions or programmes may seek external QA by an EQAR-registered agency, usually looking for a European approach to QA or seeking to obtain a "European label".
 Registered agencies are therefore expected to work in compliance with the ESG also when operating outside of the EHEA.

+Where agencies perform activities purely as a subcontractor acting on behalf of another organisation and have no own responsibility for these activities and their results whatsoever (i.e. the results published and the labels, certificates, etc. awarded, if any, are not published/awarded in the name of the agency, but in the name of another organisation), such activities may be excluded from the scope of registration.

 ## 4.2 Activities outside the Scope of the ESG